illmatik12/illmatik12.github.io/_posts/2019-02-01-marvel-universe-in-agensgraph-part1.md

 The Marvel Universe is American comic book series such as the Avengers, the Iron Man and others.
 It consisting of thousands of separate universes.
 I like the Iron Man and the Guardians of the Galaxy series.

 Well, I explain how to import the Marvel Universe dataset into agensgraph database.
-I referrenced these datasets from Kaggle.
+I referrenced these datasets from [Kaggle](https://www.kaggle.com/csanhueza/the-marvel-universe-social-network)

 ![marvel](https://raw.githubusercontent.com/illmatik12/illmatik12.github.io/master/_screenshots/marvel_universe.jpg)

 ### Requirements
 * Agensgraph
-* The Marvel universe datasets. (the-marvel-universe-social-network.zip)
+* The Marvel universe datasets. [(the-marvel-universe-social-network.zip)](https://www.kaggle.com/csanhueza/the-marvel-universe-social-network/downloads/the-marvel-universe-social-network.zip/1)

 ### data structure